 All of the nominees and directors named above have held substantially the positions or former positions indicated for the past five years, except as described below.
+Mr. O'Connor was President of Worldwide Exploration and Production and a Senior Vice President of Texaco Inc. from January 1998 until October 2001, when he was employed by the company.
+From August 1994 to August 1997, Mr. O'Connor served as chief executive officer of BHP Petroleum, the oil and gas exploration division of Broken Hill Proprietary Company.
 Mr. Johnson served in various senior executive positions at H.J.
 Heinz Company prior to his becoming president and chief executive officer in 1998.
 Mr. Olson retired as chief executive officer of The Hertz Corporation at the end of 1999 and continues as non-executive chairman of its board.